Brassbound

 Brassbound is the second studio album by the Ordinary Boys, released in 2005.
 It contains the singles "Boys Will Be Boys" and "Life Will Be the Death of Me".
-The album reached No. 11 on the UK Albums Chart in February 2006, whereas it did not make the top 30 upon initial release in 2005.
+The album reached No. 11 on the UK Albums Chart in February 2006, whereas it charted outside the top 30 upon initial release in 2005.

 There was a special edition of the album released in the UK at the same time as a standard version, as there had been with their previous album Over the Counter Culture.
 The special edition of Brassbound came in a cardboard slipcase and also included a DVD as a second disc.
 The DVD contained live footage of the band performing "Boys Will Be Boys", "Brassbound" and "Life Will Be the Death of Me" as well as the documentary Bank Holiday Binge.
 The album was dismissed as being derivative and unoriginal by critics, and the band themselves have since admitted to the album to being lacklustre and said they were lacking in purpose and imagination when making the record.